GovernanceGRI Board of Directors

 Vice-Chair, Global Investment Banking, CIBC Capital Markets

-Prior to her current role, Ms. Raitt was the President and CEO of the Toronto Port Authority.
-She was elected into the House of Commons in 2008, where she went on to hold three senior portfolios serving as Minister of Natural Resources, Minister of Labour, and Minister of Transport.
-Most recently, Ms. Raitt was the Deputy Leader of the Official
+Prior to her current role, Lisa was the President and CEO of the Toronto Port Authority.
+She was elected into the House of Commons in 2008, where she went on to hold three senior portfolios, serving as Minister of Natural Resources, Minister of Labour, and Minister of Transport.
+Most recently, she was Deputy Leader of the Official Opposition and the Conservative Party of Canada.

 Michael Zerbs headshot